Gravity-SDOHCC/sdoh_coordination_platform_client/README.md

 ## Known Issues
 * Organizations do not show up immediately once they have been added.
+* Sometimes when new links are added to the page (such as when a new referral is received), clicking o the link will have no effect until the page is reloaded

 ## License
 Copyright 2023 The MITRE Corporation